-A substantial portion of our revenues is derived from contracts with the three major credit bureaus with usual terms of five years or less.
-In the last fiscal year, these contracts accounted for approximately 30% of our revenues.
-If we are unable to renew any of these contracts on the same or similar terms with one or more of these credit bureaus, our revenues and results of operations may be harmed.
+A substantial portion of our revenues is derived from alliances with the three major credit bureaus.
+These contracts, which normally have a term of five years or less, accounted for approximately 38% and 37% of our revenues in fiscal 2001 and 2000, respectively.
+If we are unable to renew any of these contracts on the same or similar terms, our revenues and results of operations would be harmed.